StylianosNikopoulos/ForumWeb-.NET/README.md

  Users can pose questions, share insights, and collaboratively solve problems within the realm of related topics.
  The administrative backbone ensures a secure and orderly environment, granting admin access to all questions and answers.
  This authority enables content moderation, empowering the admin to delete content as needed or enforce account bans for rule violations.
- Robustly designed, the platform securely stores all data in a sophisticated database.Technologies: Visual Studio, .NET Framework, HTML, CSS, Javascript, C#
+ Robustly designed, the platform securely stores all data in a sophisticated database.Technologies: Visual Studio, .NET Framework, HTML, CSS, Javascript, C#.

 -----------------------------------------------------------------------------------------------------------------------------------------